 The difference between the total international financial assets and liabilities presents the net-international investment position of a country.
 Thereby, negative net international investment position means that financial liabilities exceed the financial claims on non-residents.

-At the end of March 2020, the negative net international investment position amounted to Euro 6,650 million, or 60.8% of the GDP forecasted for 2020.
-On a quarterly basis, the negative IIP registered an increase of Euro 257 million, which almost entirely derives from the increased liabilities, and to a lesser extent from the reduction of assets.
+At the end of June 2020, the negative net international investment position amounted to Euro 6,719 million, or 61.5% of the GDP forecasted for 2020.
+On a quarterly basis, the negative IIP increased by Euro 25 million, resulting from the stronger increase in liabilities relative to the increase in assets.

-Observed by instrument, the net liabilities based on debt instruments increased by Euro 130 million, while net liabilities based on equity instruments increased by Euro 127 million.
+Observed by instrument, the net liabilities based on debt instruments increased by Euro 39 million, while net liabilities based on equity instruments decreased by Euro 14 million.
 Read more...

 Archive on International Investment Position